 Analyses were conducted both by subjects and by items.
-All the results discussed below were obtained in both the subject and the item analyses, except where otherwise noted.
-The results from the subjects analysis are summarized in Tables 2A and 2B.
+All results discussed below were obtained in both the subject and item analyses except where otherwise noted.
+Results from the subjects analysis are summarized in Table 2.
 Planned pairwise comparisons were conducted between dissimilar and similar one-syllable lists and between dissimilar and similar two-syllable lists.
 For item recall, these comparisons indicated significant differences.
-That is, item recall was significantly greater for similar than for dissimilar lists at both word lengths (Table 2B).
-Of less direct interest, an omnibus 2×2 (similarity × word length) ANOVA indicated significant main effects of phonological similarity and word length and a significant interaction, as is also shown in Table 2B.
-For strict serial recall, the comparisons revealed that strict serial recall was higher for the similar than for the dissimilar two-syllable lists but did not differ significantly for the similar and the dissimilar one-syllable lists.
+That is, item recall was significantly greater for similar than dissimilar lists at both word lengths.
+Of less direct interest, an omnibus 2 x 2 (similarity x word length) ANOVA indicated significant main effects of phonological similarity and word length, and a significant interaction, as also shown in Table 2.
+For strict serial recall, the comparisons revealed that strict serial recall was higher for similar than dissimilar two-syllable lists but did not differ significantly for similar and dissimilar one-syllable lists.
 In the omnibus ANOVA, both main effects and the interaction were significant.
-For order accuracy, the comparisons revealed that order accuracy was higher for the dissimilar than for the similar one-syllable lists but did not differ significantly for the similar and the dissimilar two-syllable lists.
+For order accuracy, the comparisons revealed that order accuracy was higher for dissimilar than similar one-syllable lists but did not differ significantly for similar and dissimilar two-syllable lists.
 In the omnibus ANOVA, the main effect of word length was significant, but not the main effect of similarity or the interaction.
-The null effect of similarity on order accuracy in the two-syllable lists is, to our knowledge, a novel result.
+The null effect of similarity on order accuracy in the two-syllable lists is to our knowledge a novel result.
 It should be noted, however, that the PSE has not been extensively investigated in polysyllabic word lists.